lisandro101/LayerAtlasAndroidBinding/README.md

 # LayerAtlasAndroidBinding

 Xamarin.Android binding for the Layer Atlas library.
+Also including C# port of the Atlas-Android-Messenger demo app.

 ## License